Skin Horse: Moustachio the Thinkonium

 A 19th century wind-up automaton of destruction with a clockwork brain, Moustachio was the receptionist at Project Skin Horse.
 He had a limited long-term memory and needed wax cylinders from cold storage to remember his earlier days.
 His legs were removed by the British government as a safety precaution.
 He thought and spoke like a 19th-century gentleman and had little regard for or knowledge of new technology.

 Nick Zerhakker

 A young adult, introduced in the "I Can Fly" story arc, video game obsessive Nick was unknowingly co-opted into "Project Whirligig".
 The black military program intended to weaponize him by secretly installing him in a virtual reality, then removing his brain and implanting it in a black V-22 Osprey–a military tiltrotor aircraft–and finally subconsciously training Nick to control the Osprey as if it were his own body.
-In spite of Nick's love of shooting virtual bad guys, he abhored the thought of killing real people, and so joined the Skin Horse team.
+In spite of Nick's love of shooting virtual bad guys, he abhored the thought of killing real people, and so he joined the Skin Horse team.